neptune-greentech/neptune/README.md

 We do not see ourselves as experts but rather as scouts who want a cleaner world.

-This optimization of Wordpress and theme is designed based on green tech principles.
+This optimization of WordPress and theme is designed based on green tech principles.

 It allows you to benefit from a site whose pages will have a reduced carbon footprint of at least -70% compared to the average site.